 In order to facilitate the notification of proxies to the Company, with resolution of October 18, 2010, Terna's Board of Directors approved the amendments to the Bylaws necessary for adjusting the Company Bylaws to the novelties introduced by legal provisions regarding the rights of shareholders of listed companies aiming at favouring the participation of shareholders in the life of the Company (Directive 2007/36/EC and related implementing Legislative Decree no. 27 dated January 27, 2010) including notification of proxies by electronic means and, according to Article 125-bis of the Consolidated Law on Finance, mentioning such terms from time to time in the notice of call.
-At this time, the Board of Directors deemed it appropriate to allow shareholders the possibility to grant proxies together with specific voting instructions to a Designated Company Representative according to Article 135-undecies of the Consolidated Law on Finance without exercising the "opt-out" possibility provided for in the Consolidated Law on Finance (Article 9.P.1 of the Corporate Governance Code).
+At this time, the Board of Directors deemed it appropriate to allow shareholders the possibility to grant proxies together with specific voting instructions to a Designated Company Representative according to Article 135-undecies of the Consolidated Law on Finance (Article 9.P.1 of the Corporate Governance Code).
 Additionally, with a resolution of the Shareholders' Meeting held on May 13, 2011 and with reference to current legislation looking to encourage the participation of shareholders in company life, the possibility of using the single call of the Shareholders' Meeting has been envisaged, with a view to providing shareholders and the market with a single indication of the real date on which the meeting is held.